Poor Knights Islands Deep Dive Sites

 Twelve Fathom Reef

-This rocky pinnacle rises to within 23 metres of the surface and drops away steeply on its north western side to a sloping sandy bottom at 75 metres.
+This rocky pinnacle rises to within 23 metres of the surface and drops away steeply on its northern side to a sloping sandy bottom at 75 metres.

 Splendid perch are abundant below 60 metres and school with masses of demoiselles and pink mao mao.